 The pre-engineering program is designed to allow students to complete an engineering degree after one or two years of full-time study at HBU and approximately three or four years of full-time study at an engineering school.
 The exact time required will depend on the school and the field of engineering chosen.
 The program allows students to take all, or nearly all, of their math and science courses and some of their general elective courses at HBU before transferring.
-The courses recommended below are intended to provide the student with a strong background regardless of which engineering school or field of engineering he or she chooses.
-Most, but not all, of these courses are required by many engineering schools and for many fields of engineering.
+The courses recommended below are intended to provide the student with a strong background regardless of which engineering school or field of engineering schools and for many fields of engineering.
 Students may, at their discretion, substitute other courses for those recommended.
 The program director in engineering will provide students with advice and assistance in selecting courses, but it is the responsibility of all students to check with the university that they plan to attend after leaving HBU to verify that the courses taken at HBU will satisfy that school's requirements.